-Hummus, Tabbouleh & Baba Ganoush are three of my favorite Mediterranean / Middle Eastern dishes are my Hummus recipe, my Tabbouleh recipe & my Baba Ganoush recipe.
-Light, healthy and easy to make, they are perfect on a hot summers day with toasted pita bread, a Mediterranean Salad and some kebabs.
+Hummus, Tabbouleh & Baba Ganoush are three of my favorite vegetarian Mediterranean / Middle Eastern recipes.
+My Hummus, Tabbouleh & Baba Ganoush recipes are all light, healthy and easy to make, they are perfect on a hot summers day with my toasted pita bread recipe, and my light and healthy Mediterranean Salad recipe.

 My secret to delicious hummus is, I quit adding the liquid from the chickpeas to my Hummus, it doesn’t taste good and I didn’t think it was adding anything to the finished product.
 If you doubt this, do yourself a favor, taste a spoonful of the liquid from the chickpeas.
-Sounds pretty unappealing, right?
+It’s pretty gross, right?
 If an ingredient doesn’t taste good on its own, then why on Earth have we all been adding it to our Hummus all these years?
 Rather than the chickpea liquid, I puree slices of cucumber along with the chickpeas, the liquid from the cucumber thins the hummus to the proper consistancy and adds great flavor to the hummus.

 Besides flavor, this is the main reason I never use the chickpea liquid from the can when making Hummus.
 Beans, chickpeas, and legumes will often cause people to be a little gassy, luckily, soaking dry chickpeas or rinsing and completely cooking canned chickpeas can help reduce the problem of flatulence.
 Chickpeas contain a type of complex sugar called ‘oligosaccharides’.
 Unfortunately, humans do not have the enzyme in our bodies necessary to digest the type of complex sugar found in chickpeas.
 The result is that the oligosaccharides pass from the stomach into the large intestine undigested where it is consumed by bacteria causing fermentation.
 The byproduct of the fermentation is gas.